marktrs/ethereum-relayer-metatx/README.md

-- ` Received invalid block tag X. Latest block number is Y` errors: if you are seeing this error on the `npx hardhat node` console, try re-select your Metamask network to localhost.
+- ` Received invalid block tag X. Latest block number is Y` errors: if you are seeing this error on the `npx hardhat node` console, try re-select your Metamask network to localhost then reload the page and connect again.

 - `Invalid nonce` errors: if you are seeing this error on the `npx hardhat node` console, try resetting your Metamask account.
 This will reset the account's